satokaz/vscode-memo-life-for-you/README.md

 * `memo-life-for-you.memoNewFilenameFromClipboard`: Use the string stored in OS clipboard as the name of the newly created file (defaut: false),
 * `memo-life-for-you.memoNewFilenameFromSelection`: Use the selected string on vscode as the name of the newly create file (default: false),
 * `memo-life-for-you.memoNewFilNameDateSuffix`: Add a date related suffix after filename prefix (YYYY-MM-DD).
 The added string is passed to datefns.format().
 See: https://date-fns.org/v1.29.0/docs/format (default: empty).
-* `memo-life-for-you.openMarkdownPreviewUseMPE`: If `memo-life-for-you.openMarkdownPreview` is set to `true`, use `Markdown Preview Enhanced` (https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) to open preview (default: false)"

     example:

     * If you specify `-dddd`, the filename is `2018-05-24-Thursday.md`.
     * If you specify `-W`, the filename is `2018-05-24-21.md`.
     * If you add a string, some characters may be formatted by datefns.format().
 If you do not want to format it please escape the character with `\\`.

-    *
+* `memo-life-for-you.openMarkdownPreviewUseMPE`: If `memo-life-for-you.openMarkdownPreview` is set to `true`, use `Markdown Preview Enhanced` (https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) to open preview (default: false)"

+* `memo-life-for-you.openChromeCustomizeURL`: Define a customized URL for the `Memo: Open Chrome with <html contenteditable>` command.

 ## tips